Giphy/giphy-android-sdk/Docs.md

 Users can remove gifs from recents with a long-press on the GIF in the recents grid.

 - **Confirmation screen**:  we provide the option to show a secondary confirmation screen when the user taps a GIF, which shows a larger rendition of the asset.
-This confirmation screen is only available for `.waterfall` mode - this property will be ignored if the `layout` is `.carousel`.
 ##### kotlin
 #
 ```kotlin